Tiller Money – also known as Tiller HQ – is a budgeting software unlike any other.

 Tiller Money was created by CEO Peter Polson in 2014.
 Tiller’s claim to fame is that Tiller Money is the only service that can sync your daily financial transactions with customizable Google Sheets, allowing much-needed flexibility when analyzing spend.

-Once you’re set-up, you can view all your data in customizable or preset spreadsheets, and if you’d like you can receive a daily email summarizing everything that’s happening in your accounts.
+Once you set up Tiller, you can view all your data in customizable or preset spreadsheets, and if you’d like you can receive a daily email summarizing everything that’s happening in your accounts.

 Signing up for Tiller Money is extremely simple and quick.